-- A personal statement (500-1,000 words).
-This statement might include an explanation of your personal and/or professional interest in Latin America and the Caribbean, reasons for pursuing graduate study, research interests, faculty with whom you would be interested in studying, etc.
+Provide a statement of 500-1,000 words that explains your personal and/or professional interest in Latin America and the Caribbean, reasons for pursuing graduate study, research interests, faculty with whom you would be interested in studying, etc.

 Bloomington, IN 47405